 Once a year comes to an end it’s always fun to look back and see which posts have attracted the most attention.
-Scroll down for a countdown of the best posts from Let the Journey Begin in 2015!
+Scroll down for a countdown of the best posts of 2015 from Let the Journey Begin!

 I wrote this post for the awesome Show Me Your Neighborhood Around the World series.
 It’s a walk around our district in Hamburg with plenty of photos of houses, parks, markets, and more.
 Just looking at the pictures makes me a little nostalgic for summertime.